 14. Interpreted Language

-Python is an interpreted language, meaning the code is executed line by line.
-This allows for easier debugging and quicker development cycles, although it may not be as fast as compiled languages for certain tasks.
+Python is an interpreted language, with the code being executed line by line.
+It is simpler to debug and provides faster development times, although it is not necessarily faster than compiled languages for all aspects.

 15. Portability

-Portability in Python means that Python programs can run on multiple operating systems (Windows, macOS, Linux) without modification.
-This is due to Python's cross-platform compatibility, the use of a common interpreter across platforms, and its standard library, which abstracts platform-specific details.
-Python’s virtual environments and third-party tools further enhance its portability, ensuring that code works consistently across different systems.
+Python portability is so that Python programs can be executed across various operating systems (Windows, macOS, Linux) without modification.
+This is because Python is cross-platform, employs a consistent interpreter on all platforms, and has its built-in library, which hides platform-specific information.
+Python's virtual environments and third-party tools further assist in portability, and hence the code is portable across systems.

 Applications of Python in Different Industries